-The large population of brick-and-mortar marketplaces is considered in this Five Forces analysis as a strong contributor to the intensity of the threat of substitution in eBay’s industry environment.
-This external factor represents strong competition among brick-and-mortar marketplaces that influences online marketplace businesses.
+The large population of brick-and-mortar stores is considered in this Five Forces analysis as a strong contributor to the threat of substitution in eBay’s industry environment.
+This external factor represents brick-and-mortar stores’ competitiveness that influences online marketplace businesses.
 Also, this Five Forces analysis considers the moderate cost of substitution that exerts a moderate force on eBay’s international business.
-For example, customers are moderately likely to use substitutes because of such external factor.
-In addition, this external analysis considers the moderate performance-to-price ratio of substitutes.
+Customers are moderately likely to use substitutes because of such an external factor.
+In addition, this Five Forces analysis considers the moderate performance-to-price ratio of substitutes.
 Because of this factor, consumers and sellers/vendors are moderately likely to use substitutes.
-The performance of online marketplaces like eBay’s tends to be higher in terms of efficiency.
-The company’s information technologies ensure the efficiency of its e-commerce services for online retail/auctions, classifieds, and ticket exchange transactions.
+The performance of eBay’s online marketplace tends to have higher efficiency.
+The company’s information technologies ensure the efficiency of its e-commerce services.
 The external factors in this aspect of the Five Forces analysis make the threat of substitution a moderate issue affecting eBay’s strategic management.
-The company needs to compete against trading websites, as well as brick-and-mortar stores.
+The company needs to compete with trading websites and brick-and-mortar stores.

 Threat of New Entrants/New Entry (Moderate Force)

 This aspect of Porter’s Five Forces analysis model examines the impact of new entry on the e-commerce industry environment.
-This external analysis case covers the effects of new online business operations that compete against eBay Inc.’s global marketplace, classifieds and ticket exchange business.
+This external analysis case covers the effects of new online business operations that compete with eBay’s multinational marketplace business.
 New entrants can reduce the company’s market share and revenues.
 In this Five Forces analysis, the following external factors are relevant to the moderate intensity of the threat of new entry against eBay: